ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 <br>Esc - Exits the level without saving.
 <br>P - Pauses the level.
 <br>Enter - Resumes the level if paused.
 Starts the game if MainMenu screen fails to load and backup Menu is shown.

+### Development ###

+This game was written mainly in C++ and using SFML, a multimedia API.
+Bugs and issues are reported on this repository's issues page.

+### Download ###

+OSX Xcode: Follow installaton procedure for sfml on Xcode.
+Set up a .xcodeproj with sfml and add the files from this repository's master branch to the project.
+Compile and Build.

+Windows Visual Studio: Follow installation procedure for sfml on Visual Studio.
+Set up new project and add files from this repository's.
+Compile and Run.